sangeethnandakumar/Twileloop.SessionGuard/document.md

 ```

 ### Step 4
 UI Renderer Event done.
-Let's goto last step
+Let's go to last step

-Now how you can we update state of our app and notify `Twileloop.SessionGuard`.
+Now how can we update the state of our app and notify `Twileloop.SessionGuard`?
 It's simple.

 Whenever you need to change your state.
 Simply call `session.SetState(x=>...)`